Ultronomix/docs/project-2-requirements.md

 - The system's is tested with at least 80% line coverage in all service and utility classes
 - The system's data schema and component design is documented and diagrammed
 - The system keeps detailed logs on info, error, and fatal events that occur
-- UI and API builds and deployments are automated using a CI/CD pipeline
+- UI and API builds and deployments are automated using a CI/CD pipeline (UI pipeline is optional)
 - UI is deployed to a AWS S3 bucket configured for static web hosting

 ### Suggested Bonus Features